datastax/cpp-driver/README.md

 cmake -G "Visual Studio 12 Win64"
 msbuild cassandra.vcxproj /p:Configuration=Release /t:Clean,Build
 ```

+Note: Use "cmake -G "Visual Studio 10" for Visual Studio 2010

 ### Linux
 The driver was built and tested using both GCC and Clang on Ubuntu 14.04.